kingbonio/angular-2d-game-engine/README.md

 Run `npm install` in the repo folder and then `ng serve`, this will launch the engine at the location `localhost:4200`.

-# Setting Up Your Game

-## Setting The Game Config Defaults

-### Configuring Battle Damage Calculators

-### Adding Starting Items

----

-## Setting The Background Music For Areas

----

-## Setting The Sound Effects

----

-## Creating A Room

-### Setting The Floor Pattern

-### Adding The Area Exits

-### Placing Character Start Location

-### Placing Enemies

-### Placing NPCs

-### Placing Walls

-### Placing Internal Doors

-### Placing Chests

-### Linking Rooms

-### Setting Room Entrance Notices

----

-## Creating Items

-In the folder game/game-config/items you will find 4 files, armour, key-item, potions, weapons.

-To add an armour item you will need to open the armour.ts file, and add a new object in to the `armour` object where the key is the name of the item (in camel-case).

-You will need to use the Enums (ItemClass and ArmourType) provided to determine what class and armour slot the armour will use.

-Ensure the `properties` property on the object for the item contains a `defense` property which will be a number (Used to determine the reduction in received attack damage)

-### Creating Keys For Doors And Chests

----

-## Assets

-### Setting your images

-You will need to add your image files in to their relevant locations in the assets/images folder

-If you create an item or element in any of the map config which requires an image file, you must add this image file

-### Setting the animation images

-The animations are SVGs and I recommend replacing the existing images with svgs if you wish to use your own.

-If you wish to switch the images for a file format other than svg, then the dimensions should be 80x80.

-You have three animations which require an image:

-* Guard
-* Receive Attack
-* Slash

-### Image dimensions

-All items:

-30x30

-All characters:

-80x80

-All elements:

-80x80

-Save icon:

-80x80

-Ground effects:

-80x80

-Floor styles:

-80x80

-Animations:

-80x80

----

 # Default Controls

 ### Movement: